Diego's Bold Shore

 Of meeting with loved ones again?

-Transcription by Reinhard Zierke; starting from a text at the discussion list page at the Mudcat Café.
+Transcription by Reinhard Zierke; starting from a text in the Mudcat Café thread Lyr Req: Diego's Bold Shores.